jsreport/docs/docs/docx.md

 8. Run the template with `myDataURIForImage` prop in the input data and you should see the image replaced in the output.

 [Example - Image](https://playground.jsreport.net/w/admin/UwTKeBUW)

+## Preview in studio
+See general documentation for office preview in studio [here](/learn/office-preview).